bavicnative/Doctor-Patient-Portal-AdvanceJavaWebProject/README.md

-# Doctor-Patient-Portal : Advance Java WebProject
+# Doctor-Patient-Portal : Advance Java WebProject.
 Doctor Patient Portal is an Advance Java Web Project.

 # Technology used in this project: